Wednesday, May 25, 2011

 In the line at the store, the cashier told the older woman that plastic

-'t good for the environment.
+bags weren't good for the environment.
 The woman apologized to her and

-'t have the green thing back in my day."
+explained, "We didn't have the green thing back in my day."

-'s right, they didn't have the green thing in her day.
+That's right, they didn't have the green thing in her day.
 Back then,

 they returned their milk bottles, Coke bottles and beer bottles to the store.